jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

 TODO: The J != P line is discussed a bit more here: https://petsc.org/release/manual/snes/

-## Original Implementation
+## Brief Comment on Original Implementation

 The adapted implementation in the previous section is based on maths that we derived in the present article with the intention of making the derivation more clear as well as generally applicable to nonlinear PDE problems.
-However, the basis of the implementation came from Bueler 2021, and for completeness we explain how the original implementation maps to slightly different rearrangements of the maths we covered throughout the rest of the article.
+However, the basis of the implementation came from Bueler 2021, and for completeness we shortly explain how the original implementation maps to slightly different rearrangements of the maths we covered throughout the rest of the article.